LS | Lisa Stern

 The parties and their retained attorneys engage in a series of team meetings focused on the resolution of all issues.
 The complexity of the case is irrelevant.
 Other professionals, such as appraisers, accountants, and Certified Divorce Financial Planners, may attend meetings to assist in reaching an equitable agreement.
 Collaborative law works well for individuals with both limited and extraordinary means.
 All financial assets will be disclosed/discovered to allow for a comprehensive settlement.

 Both parties agree to settle the matter outside of court.
 This allows the process to proceed at its own pace, not directed by the court.
 If communication breaks down or one party is no longer willing to proceed with the collaborative system, he or she can opt-out and take the matter to court.
-Parties must get a new attorney to represent them in the court case.
+Parties must get a new lawyer to represent them in the court case.

 The Benefits Of A Collaborative Divorce